 Install the CLI

-|npm install http://dl.freshdev.io/cli/fdk-4.2.1.tgz -g|
+|npm install https://dl.freshdev.io/cli/fdk-5.0.3.tgz -g|

 Create your First App

-|app/||This directory contains all files (HTML, JS, CSS, images, library) that are required for the front end component of your app.
+|app/||This directory contains all the files (HTML, JS, CSS, images, library) required for the front-end component of your app.
 The JS files must follow the ES5 standard.|

-|app/icon.svg||The icon.svg file in the app directory is the product icon that is created as part of the sample project.
+|app/icon.svg||This is the product icon file in the app directory created as part of the sample project.
 You can replace it with your own assets while building your app.

-|app/template.html||Contains the HTML required for the app’s UI which will be rendered in an iframe.|
+|app/template.html||This file contains the HTML required for the app’s UI which is rendered in an IFrame.|

-|config/||This directory contains the installation parameters and OAuth configuration files.|
+|config/||This directory contains installation parameters and OAuth configuration files.|

-|config/iparams.json||This file contains all the parameters that the user will have to specify/set when they install the app.
-For more information on the installation parameters and related APIs, see Installation Parameters.|
+|config/iparams.json||This file contains all the installation parameters which users will have to specify/set when they install the app.
+For more information on installation parameters and related APIs, see Installation Parameters.|

-|manifest.json||Contains some details about your app and its characteristics.|
+|manifest.json||This file contains details about your app and its characteristics.|

 Test your App

-- Open your console, navigate to your project folder, and execute the following command: $ fdk run
+- Open your console, navigate to your project folder, and execute the following command. $ fdk run

-- Log into your Freshdesk account (if you do not have a Freshdesk account, sign up here).
+- Log in to your Freshdesk account (if you do not have a Freshdesk account, sign up here).

 Validate and Pack

-- Once the validation is successful, you can pack the project by running the following command: $ fdk pack [--app-dir DIR] The pack command generates the file dist/my_first_app.zip file.
-This is the file that needs to be uploaded in the developer portal for publishing it to the Freshdesk Marketplace.
-For information on the submission process, see Types of Apps section under Marketplace Listing.
+- Once validation is successful, you can pack the project by running the following command. $ fdk pack [--app-dir DIR] The pack command generates the dist/my_first_app.zip file which you need to upload in the Developer portal to be published in Freshdesk Marketplace.
+For information on the submission process, see the Types of Apps section in Marketplace Listing.